happycube/cxadc-linux3/README.md

 Y = Parameter setting i.e `vmux`, `level` etc

-sudo echo X >/sys/module/cxadc/parameters/Y
+sudo echo X >/sys/class/cxadc/cxadc0/device/parameters/Y

-Example: `sudo echo 1 >/sys/module/cxadc/parameters/vmux`
+Example: `sudo echo 1 >/sys/class/cxadc/cxadc0/device/parameters/vmux`

 NOTE: Also see the utils folders for scripts to manipulate these values; sudo will be required unless you add your local user to the `root` group as mentioned above.

+### `Multi Card Usage`

+In single card capture mode this is `cat /dev/cxadc0`

+With multi card this will be `cat /dev/cxadc1` and so on for card 2 and 3 etc

+Same for parameters

+`sudo echo 1 >/sys/class/cxadc/cxadc0/device/parameters/vmux`

+This chanages to

+`sudo echo 1 >/sys/class/cxadc/cxadc1/device/parameters/vmux`

+This can go upto 256 but in real world we dont expect more then 8-16 per system.

 ### `vmux` (0 to 3, default 2) select physical input to capture.